Keyj33k/htkit/README.md

 Banner Grabber
 -------------------------------------------------------------------
-- A banner grabbing tool for open ports.
+- A banner grabbing tool for available banners behind open ports. <br>
 - You can use it in combi with the witcher portscanner.

 B64crypt